seppo0010/blogpost-to-podcast/README.md

 * `POCKET_CONSUMER_KEY`: Get it from https://getpocket.com/developer/apps/
 * `POCKET_ACCESS_TOKEN`: Once `POCKET_CONSUMER_KEY` is set,
-run `blogpost-to-podcast.py` and it will prompt you to authorize the app and return the environment
+run `blogpost-to-podcast.py` and it will prompt you to authorize the app and return the new environment variable
 * `SOUNDCLOUD_CLIENT_ID`: Get it from http://soundcloud.com/you/apps
 * `SOUNDCLOUD_CLIENT_SECRET`: Get it from http://soundcloud.com/you/apps
 * `SOUNDCLOUD_ACCESS_TOKEN`: Once `SOUNDCLOUD_CLIENT_ID` and `SOUNDCLOUD_CLIENT_SECRET`
-are set, run `blogpost-to-podcast.py`, authorize the app, copy the code from the querystring and then set the env variable.
+are set, run `blogpost-to-podcast.py`, authorize the app, copy the code from the querystring and then set the environment variable.

 ## Python